Triage – what goes wrong?

 The idea of having a “front door” response to any request for help or need, stemming back to Crimean battlefields, makes perfect sense.
 Single points of access also make sense to a public who are often confused about who and what will help.
+There is now an entire industry springing up out there in NHS and Local Authority services around the concept of Triage, with the intention of … well, that’s the million dollar question.
+What is the intention of these “triage points”?

 When most good ideas fail it is normally because they are turned into processes and algorithms and mechanised to within an inch of their lives.
 They end up taking more resources and becoming yet another hoop to jump through for the public, often with no measurable benefit to them or to services.
 “Access” to services is now at risk of being controlled with a fist of steel which is often defeating the point.